appsecnz/appsecnz.github.io/conference/training-appsec_overview.md

 **Registration Site:** [https://events.humanitix.com/owaspnz2025-training](https://events.humanitix.com/owaspnz2025-training){: target="training-reg" }

-**Maximum Enrolment:** 36 attendees
+**Maximum Enrolment:** 50 attendees

 ## Course Description

-This class is designed to help developers stay current on the application security (AppSec) knowledge and skills they need to continue delivering secure code.
+This class is designed to help developers new to application security (AppSec) get up to speed quickly on, or those familiar with the concepts to update and refresh, the knowledge and skills they need to continue delivering secure code.

 The topics we'll cover during this half-day session include:

 * AppSec's role in managing risk;
 * The OWASP Top Ten: 2021 - The most prevalent Web application vulnerabilities, and how to prevent them;
 * Review of secure design and coding practices;
 * Privacy considerations for secure development; and
 * Maintaining assurance throughout the software development life cycle (SDLC).

 ## Your Instructor